READ ALL ABOUT IT

 Psorophora Mosquitoes

 Psorophora mosquitoes are known for their aggressive nature and preference for feeding on large mammals, including humans.
-These mosquitoes are distinct in their ability to fly long distances for blood meals.
-Their breeding grounds are in roadside ditches, woodland pools, and pastures.
+They are distinct in their ability to fly long distances for blood meals.
+Their breeding grounds are roadside ditches, woodland pools, and pastures.

 Toxorhynchites Mosquitoes

 Toxorhynchites mosquitoes differ from other species in that they do not pose any risk to humans.
 Their breeding grounds can be found inside tree holes and artificial containers.
-These mosquitoes feed on plant nectar, in contrast to many other mosquito species that feed on blood.
+These mosquitoes feed on plant nectar, unlike many other mosquito species that feed on blood.
 An interesting behavior of Toxorhynchites mosquitoes is that their larvae prey on the larvae of other mosquitoes in the same area.

 Wyeomyia Mosquitoes